 - a person who has attended or is a graduate of a particular school, college, etc.: alumnus is still often used just of males, with alumna as the corresponding feminine term

 - anyone formerly trained, employed, etc. by a particular organization or institution

 Origin of alumnusL, a pupil, foster son from alere, to nourish: see old

 Origin of alumnusLatin pupil from alere to nourish ; see al-2 in Indo-European roots.

 Usage Note: Alumnus and alumna both come from Latin and preserve Latin plurals.
 Alumnus is a masculine noun whose plural is alumni, and alumna is a feminine noun whose plural is alumnae.
 Coeducational institutions usually use alumni for graduates of both sexes.
-But those who object to masculine forms in such cases may prefer the phrase alumni and alumnae or the form alumnae/i, which is the choice of many women's colleges that have begun to admit men.
+But those who object to masculine forms in such cases may prefer using alumni and alumnae, alumnae/i, or the more casual alums.
+The word graduates also presents a gender-neutral alternative.

 Alumnus is used when the gender of the subject is unspecified.